emilioangelina/xbenv/README.md

 USAGE:
 -----

 Current version of the protocol accepts ligand-protein complexes in pdb format or as autodock .dlg files (docking log files).
-The charge density derived properties have to be provided as well as docking poses.
+The charge density derived properties have to be provided, as well as docking poses.
 (Protocol implements only steps 8 to 11 of Figure 1)

 The protocol can be run by invoking the main script evaluate.py which takes five arguments: